mhinte91/FoodTruckFinder/README.md

 ## Building The Program

-- Simply open the project in VSCode or other similiar code editor
+- Open the project in VSCode or other similiar code editor
 - Install any necessary dependencies, and navigate to the FoodTruckFinder root folder

 ## Running the Program